-That is with good, regular maintenance.
+That is with good, regular roof maintenance.
 Read on as we discuss why you need a routine roof inspection to save money.

 Why Get a Roof Inspection?

 Many people live by the adage that if it is not broken, you shouldn’t fix it.
 The problem with this is that a roof is such an integral part of the home that it impacts other areas of the house if it suddenly gets damaged.
-Therefore to minimize costly repairs, you need to spot problems early.
+Therefore to minimize costly roof repairs, you need to spot problems early.

 You can perform a visual inspection yourself.
 However, it is hard to check for damage under the surface unless you have the correct tools.
 It is also hazardous to climb onto your roof without the proper safety equipment.

-When you get a professional roof inspection, the person doing the assessment will look for issues you may not recognize.
+When you get a roof inspection, the person doing the assessment will look for issues you may not recognize.
 This could be major structural issues and damage to the shingles.
 In addition, you will be notified of any minor problems which may get worse over time.